LAS is an award-winning provider of elearning consultancy, design, development and training services in the UK and internationally.

 About Tess Robinson

 Tess is a director of LAS.
-She has worked in a learning environment for over fifteen years.
-First, as a senior manager in universities, moving into digital learning seven years ago.
+She has worked in a learning environment for over twenty years.
+First, as a senior manager in universities, moving into digital learning ten years ago.

 How Play Can Keep Humans Relevant